nonnontrivial/nonnontrivial/README.md

 Hi, i'm Kevin, digital plumber with ≈ 7 years of professional experience in software.

-Containerized Python, Bash, React.js for the web, and Kotlin for Android across protocols like HTTP, MQTT, and gRPC, all in small-ish teams with care towards how it winds up in front of users, whether at the edge, on a tactical network, or as part of SaaS.
+Containerized Python, scripting with Lua and Bash, React.js for the web, and Kotlin for Android across protocols like HTTP, MQTT, and gRPC, all in small-ish teams with care towards how it winds up in front of users, whether at the edge, on a tactical network, or as part of SaaS.

 > I studied art in school but pivoted to computer science after realizing that audio engineering was an optimization problem.